|Event||Bt30: Lifecourse perspective on the determinants of mental health|

 The Birth to Thirty (Bt30) study in Soweto is Africa’s largest and longest-running birth cohort study.
-It is colloquially nicknamed “Mandela’s Children”, given that the study started with children born just after Nelson Mandela was released from prison.
-The study intends to keep working with and tracking these families whose lives span South Africa’s democratic transition.
-The study’s first data collection round in 1989/1990 asked the still-pregnant mothers about the conditions of their pregnancy.
-Data was collected at birth and six months and on a yearly basis from the families, an enormous feat over 32-plus years.
+It is colloquially nicknamed “Mandela’s Children” because the study started with children born just after Nelson Mandela was released from prison.
+The study intends to keep working with and tracking these families, whose lives span South Africa’s democratic transition.
+The first data collection round in 1989/1990 asked the still-pregnant mothers about the conditions of their pregnancy.
+Data was collected at birth and six months and then on a yearly basis, an enormous feat over 32-plus years.

-This seminar is the third in a series of seven, sharing the research findings and lessons from this remarkable cohort study.
+This seminar was the third in a series of seven, sharing the research findings and lessons from this remarkable cohort study.

-Children’s mental health is deeply rooted in the environments in which they live and the origins of mental illness are often found in early life.
-This webinar will look at the interplay of pyschosocial and environmental factors implicated in mental health problems over the lifecourse.
+Children’s mental health is deeply rooted in the environment in which they live and the origins of mental illness are often found in early life.
+This webinar looked at the interplay of pyschosocial and environmental factors implicated in mental health problems over the lifecourse.